Digital

 STAYING SAFE

 The internet is very much an unregulated place.
 Make use of the parental controls and safety features on your child’s phone, and set up filters for your home WiFi to protect your kids from the worst stuff.
+It's also really helpful to familiarise yourself with what to do if anyone in your family comes across upsetting content online - Netsafe have useful guides and resources on this.

 Parental controls are important and helpful, but ideally we are also supporting our kids to make good decisions for themselves because they recognise the right thing to do - not simply because we're tracking their every move.
 I like the saying, Be a mentor, more than a monitor.
 Parental guidance over parental controls.